 Private investment in health R&D by pharmaceutical companies, charitable foundations, and venture capital firms, among others, can help to save lives and boost the health of entire regions.
 But some countries’ health governance infrastructures, management capacities, regulatory processes, and policy conditions are better equipped to utilize this private funding than others.
 What governance factors promote an investment-friendly environment for the private sector?
 And how can countries attract more private sector health financing?

-After the session, panelists will take audience questions.
-This event will be webcast live.
 Join the conversation at #GlobalHealth or @BrookingsGov.